DavesCodeMusings/WeeNAS/README.md

 simple and consist of only get, set, new, and del.
 The noun part consists of increasingly specific words to describe the resource.
 For example, disks refers to any storage devices plugged into the system, while disk da0 refers to a specific disk.
-Also notice that 'disks', plural, will return a number of lines of information, whereas 'disk da0', singular, returns only one.
+All output is in JSON format unless the last noun word is 'raw'.
+It should also be noted that 'disks', plural, will return a multi- dimensional array of information, whereas 'disk da0', singular, returns only a single-dimensional one.

 When using a 'set' command, a state value is expected.
 For example, 'set user bob locked'.

 The web-based REST API behaves the same way, but verbs are specified by the HTTP request.
-The mapping of verbs is: GET to get, PUT to patch, POST to new, and DELETE to del.
+The mapping of verbs is: GET to get, PUT to set, POST to new, and DELETE to del.
 The hierarchial noun string is separated by forward slashes rather than spaces.
 For example, the command 'get datetime' becomes 'http://wenas.local:9000/datetime'.
 The get operation is implied by the HTTP